kanedata/find-that-charity/project_roadmap.md

 Findthatcharity consists of four parts:

-- A **database** - currently powered by [elasticsearch](https://www.elastic.co/products/elasticsearch).
+- A **database** - currently powered by postgres.
 The database aims to bring together registers of non-profit organisations in one place, and crucially link between them, so you can tell when a record for a charity refers to the same organisations as a company.
 It's important to note that this database doesn't aim to *be* the register of these organisations - those are still held by the regulators of these organisations.
 But it does aim to bring together a single copy (or *cache*) of these registers, a snapshot at a particular point in time.

 - A set of **web scrapers** designed to find data on non-profit organisations from publicly available registers and transform these organisations records into a common format so they can be cached in the database.
 The common format is based on the `Organization` element of the [360Giving data standard](http://standard.threesixtygiving.org/en/latest/#).
 The web scrapers are found in the `ftc/management/commands` and `charity/management/commands` folders, and all start with `import_`.